 Exercise is also key to managing symptoms of Parkinson’s.
 The Parkinson’s Outcomes Project found that people with Parkinson’s who exercised at least 2.5 hours a week had a better quality of life and experienced slower progression of symptoms compared to those who didn’t.
 Experts from the Parkinson’s Foundation and Michael J. Fox Foundation recommend the following forms of exercise for those with Parkinson’s Disease:

 - Tai chi

 Before a loved one engages in exercise, they should first consult with their doctor to determine if it is safe for them to do so.
 A physician can provide guidance on how much exercise a loved one should do, and the types of exercise that would be most suitable.

 The Parkinson’s community is vast, but if a loved one struggles with their symptoms and how other people may perceive their symptoms, they may feel as if they are going through it alone.
 We may want to consider connecting them to a community of their peers with Parkinson’s Disease for support and to learn how others manage their day-to-day life.
-If we contact our regional American Parkinson Disease Association, they can help us find support groups and exercise classes a loved one can join in our area.
+If we contact our regional American Parkinson Disease Association, they can help us find support groups and exercise classes a loved one can join in our loved one's area.
 Caregivers of loved ones with Parkinson’s should also look into Parkinson’s caregiver support and respite programs to maintain their own wellness and ensure they are receiving the assistance they need during their caregiving journey.

 There are many other resources we and a loved one can use to learn more about Parkinson’s, get involved in the Parkinson’s community and explore new ways to receive support, including: